elverskog/bloop/README.md

 _Note: There's redundancy in my current approach that I may want to address.
 It is useful and workable to load the CSS and JS for each module into the hopper, under a key for each module, as the order doesn't really matter and there should be no duplicate keys.
 Javascript for a component included five times should not (and does not need to be) be loaded five times.
 It may be instantiated many times, with different arguments, however.
 Markup is a different story.
 The final string depends on where child templates are inserted and how many times.
 For now the `markup` node in the hopper is simply a string that keeps getting overwritten until the top most template calls `addToHopper`.
 I've explored ASTs, creating a DOM server side and document fragments but they all seem unnecessary to date.
 There may be a away to only add the markup to the hopper when the template is the first template called (and hence the last template completed)._

-### Modes
+### Modes & Building

-There is a dev mode and a prod mode.
-In prod mode the site should serve already rendered pages and files.
-In dev mode it should render, minimize (uglify) and compress (brotli) said files and then serve them.

-### Build
+In **prod mode** the server should run a build script on start.
+This creates files for all the dependencies for every possible page.
+Then serve already rendered pages and files, on request.
 The build script simply gathers an array of all the paths in `/pages`, then runs the default function in the module for each page.
-Essentially mimicking dev mode described above.
-This results in all the files needed for full page requests, singular dependency calls (say a CSS file) as well as the JSON response describe below, for a partial page update, being written to disk.
+Triggering the steps described elsewhere in this document; importing child components, each adding its output to the hopper, etc.

+In **dev mode** the server skips the build step.
+It should render, minimize and compress only the files needed for the current request and then serve them.

+Whether in dev or prod mode, when writing results to disk, the code should minimize and compress said files and then serve them.
+It currently uses [uglify-js](https://www.npmjs.com/package/uglify-js) and the PostCSS plugin [postcss-minify](https://www.npmjs.com/package/postcss-minify) for minification and [brotli](https://github.com/google/brotli) for compression.

 ### Partial Page Updates

-These are a discussed above but the current process is the below.
+Updating part of a page is discussed above but the specific process is the below.

 1. There's a `link` module that should be used for any anchor tags with an `href`.
 On instantiation, each of these modules attaches an event listener to itself.
 When clicked the link should now just change the URL pathname to match it's `href` attribute.
 It also dispatches an event, saying that the pathname has changed.
 2. The `wrapper` template adds a listener for this event.
 When the event is "heard" there's a fetch call made to the server, requesting the pathname passed in.